evhub/coconut/HELP.md

 Second, match statements allow a `+ <var>` (or `:: <var>` for any iterable) at the end of a list or tuple literal to match the rest of the sequence.

-Finally, all of the match syntax that you have learned up to this point can also be used in simple assignment statements, like so:
+Additionally, all of the match syntax that you have learned up to this point can also be used in simple assignment statements, like so:
 ```python
 def dictpoint(value):
     {"x":x is int, "y":y is int} = value